 How Long Does it Take for a Late Talker to Start Talking?

 Many families these days are composed of parents who speak different languages within the same household.
 Learning two languages means twice the necessary input, twice as much language processing, and at least twice as much social interaction needed using the language constructs.
 Not surprisingly, bilingual children often experience what seems like speech delay.
 However, in the blog Do Bilingual Kids Start to Talk Later? the take-away is that bilingual children are not behind in their speech development compared to monolingual children; they just learn at a slower rate.

-In the second blog in the series, Communicating With Non-Verbal Child Part 2: Setting Communication Goals, the focus is on setting goals for kids in the different four stages of communication.
+Secondly, its focus is on setting goals for kids in the different four stages of communication.
 This blog also includes helpful videos by experts to help you learn the processes involved in each stage to set the appropriate goals.

 The app Speech Blubs was actually made for non-verbal kids, and provides lots of fun activities to get kids making sounds first, then words, then phrases, and then whole sentences!
 Remember, you have to give them reasons to communicate.
 Using Speech Blubs with your child provides opportunities to do just that!